vogechri/PRSM/README.txt

 2. Start MATLAB and run compileMex.m to build the utilities binaries.
 	(This step can be omitted if you are using Windows 64 bit or Unix 64 bit.)
+	Reset windows=1 or windows=0 in the file, depending on your OS.
+	Make sure to have lapack installed already, otherwise you need to install it.
 	Adjust the compiler flags accordingly for your purposes (defaults should work in most cases).
 	Additional compiler switches can be looked up in the file